Some Facts About Florida's Racing Law

 If You Have Been Charged With Racing

-Racing On The Highway you have been charged with street racing.
-My advice is to hire an attorney as soon as possible.
+If you have received a ticket that says Racing On The Highway you have been charged with street racing.
+You need to consult with a criminal defense attorney as soon as possible.
 These charges are serious.
 You cannot just go into court and try an explain it to the judge.
 In your heart you may very well know you are innocent.
-That will not deter the prosecutor from trying to prove you otherwise.
+That will not deter the prosecutor from trying to prove it otherwise.
 If you'd like to speak with me you may find my contact information here.